kavijy/cloudfront-lambda-at-edge/README.md

 # S3 Static Site - CloudFront with Lambda@Edge

-Lets say, we have a static site front eded with Cloudfront and we want to use Lambda@Edge to change or update custom headers.
+Lets say, we have a S3 static site with Cloudfront in the front for caching.
+We want to use Lambda@Edge to change or update custom headers.
+You can use the same pattern to rewrite URLs/redirect traffic, A/B Testing etc.,

 ![CloudFront Lambda@Edge](images/cloudfront-events-that-trigger-lambda-functions.png)